norrisjamie23/ML-epilepsy-resources/README.md

-# ML-epilepsy-resources
+# Machine Learning for Epilepsy resources
-Resources that have helped me as a PhD student in machine learning for epilepsy
+Resources that have helped me as a PhD student in Machine Learning for epilepsy

 ## Machine Learning
 [Conference deadlines](https://aideadlin.es)